rcos/intro/docs/grading.md

 contributing to should be used by a significant number of people outside of RPI.

 Within RCOS, we also want to generate a community of helping other projects and making your project more friendly to outside contributors.
-If you doing your external contributions to another RCOS project, it must be a project that you have not previouly worked on and you must communicate with the project through Github issues, PRs, and code reviews.
+If you're doing your external contributions to another RCOS project, it must be a project that you have not previouly worked on and you must communicate with the project through Github issues, PRs, and code reviews.

 ### Documentation Review

-You're project should live on outside of RCOS!
+Your project should live on outside of RCOS!
 You should have a README, instructions for developers to work on the project and some form of documentation.
 Instructors will go through the documentation and make sure that your project could potentially have a life outside of RCOS.